zesterer/opplyse/README.md

 `mkdir build && cd build`

-Use CMake to set up a build environment for Opplyse.
+Use Meson to set up a build environment for Opplyse.

-`cmake ..`
+`meson ..`

-Compile Opplyse with MAKE.
+Compile Opplyse with Ninja.

-`make`
+`ninja-build`

 ## How do I run Opplyse?